Melanoma Treatment Options

 Radiation therapy is sometimes considered after surgery.
 When it is used, the goal is to help keep the cancer from coming back.
 Your doctor will tell you if radiation is recommended in your case.

 Radiation is also often used to treat cancer that spreads (metastasizes) to other parts of the body.
 It can shrink tumors in the bones or brain that are causing pain or other symptoms.

 Systemic therapies move through the bloodstream.
 They can kill cancer cells throughout the body.
 These treatments include:

-These treatments are used in patients where a specific BRAF mutation is found in their cancer, which occurs about 50% of the time.
-In most cases, the medications listed above are used as pairs, where patients take both medications at the same time (e.g. dabrafenib and trametinib).
-There may be certain cases where a patient is recommended to take only one of the medications instead of both.
+These treatments are used in patients where a specific BRAF mutation is found in their cancer, which occurs about half of the time.
+In most cases, the drugs listed above are used in combination, where patients take both drugs at the same time (e.g. dabrafenib and trametinib).
+There may be certain cases where a patient is recommended to take only one of the drugs instead of both.

 Chemotherapy is the most well-known systemic therapy.
-It is not commonly used to treat melanoma but is sometimes considered after other treatments are used.
+It is not often used to treat melanoma.
+But it is used sometimes after other treatments have been tried first.

 Side Effects of Treatment